|Birthdate:||November 18, 1980|

 With hopes of building on that second-place finish in points, Hamlin began the 2011 campaign with a 21st-place finish in Daytona and strong runs at Phoenix and Las Vegas which left him eighth in points.

-A victory near mid-year at Michigan International Speedway helped Hamlin lay the foundation for a Chase berth – which he secured as one of two post-season wild cards.
+A victory near mid-year at Michigan International Speedway helped Hamlin lay the foundation for a playoff berth – which he secured as one of two post-season wild cards.

 In December, Mike Ford was dismissed as Hamlin’s crew chief and replaced by Darian Grubb – who had helped guide Tony Stewart to the 2011 Cup Series championship.

-In 2012, Hamlin once again qualified for the Chase … earning the No. 1 seed with four wins during the regular season.
-His victory in Chase Race No. 2, at New Hampshire Motor Speedway, pulled him within seven points of first-place Jimmie Johnson.
+In 2012, Hamlin once again qualified for the playoffs … earning the No. 1 seed with four wins during the regular season.
+His victory in playoff race No. 2, at New Hampshire Motor Speedway, pulled him within seven points of first-place Jimmie Johnson.